 2 Personal Information Collected

-2.1 The NSWFA only collects personal information necessary for the operation of the organisation.
+2.1 The NSWFA and its related entities only collects personal information necessary for the operation of the organisations.
 The personal information we collect includes the following:

 B. date of birth (although this is optional);